Prashanna0013/boom/README.md

 ```

 ### 4. Add your CSV file:
-- Place your `exercises.csv` file in the `assets` folder, which contains the input data for the TensorFlow Lite model.
+- Place your `new_data (5).csv` file in the `assets` folder, which contains the input data for the TensorFlow Lite model.
 This CSV should have the format:
   ```
   S.no,Title,Desc,Type,BodyPart,Equipment,Level
   0,Partner plank band row,...